Some of those old, tried and true Disneyland tips won’t help you now—it’s time for the 25 most important Disneyland

-16. Don’t rely on FASTPASS or MaxPass yet.
-None of these options have returned.
-You’ll need a solid plan for what you want to ride and when.
+16. Don’t rely on FASTPASS or MaxPass.
+It’s all about the new Disney Genie+ and you’ll need a solid plan for what you want to ride and when.

-If nothing else, go land by land and take your time working your way through Disneyland and California Adventure since there’s no longer any need to run from place to place to make it in time for a FASTPASS return.
+If nothing else, go land by land and take your time working your way through Disneyland and California Adventure since there’s no longer any need to run from place to place to make it for a return time.

 17. Utilize Disney PhotoPass.
 PhotoPass photographers are all over Disneyland Resort.
 It’s one of my favorite ways to get awesome family photos.
 PhotoPass includes access to their special “Magic Shots” throughout the resort.

 18. Keep your eyes open for favorite characters.
 There will be lots of opportunities to take pictures of Disneyland character, but less with unless you pose for a strategic distant selfie.
 Like me and Sadness here in front of Emotional Whirlwind.

 20. Now you can snack and stroll.
 Yup, grabbing a churro on the go to your next ride IS happening.
 Now that guidelines have changed, guests no longer need to be stationary to eat.

 More Important Disneyland Reopening Tips